A young man with curly hair saying hello

 Good afternoon

-Used from early to late afternoon though less common in casual conversation.
+Used from early to late afternoon, though it is less common in casual conversation.

 Buon pomeriggio a tutti.